sheenarbw/tutorial-airflow/docs/0-dev-environment-setup.md

 ## Prerequisite knowledge

-It will bew useful if you understand:
+It will be useful if you understand:

 1. Django models and how they relate to a database
 2. Virtual environments